isi95010/LuluMacOS/docs/README.md

 ### Requirements

+This document assumes you've already successfuly flashed the MrChromebox firmware to your device.
+It does not cover flashing.
 Before you start, you'll need to have the following items to complete the process:

-- **An understanding that this process has the potential to damage and/or brick your device, potentially causing it to become inoperable.**
 - An external storage device (can range from an SD card to a USB Disk / Drive) for creating the installer USB.
-- Small philips screwdriver and "spudger" for removing the hardware WP screw, replacing the stock SSD (need at least a 64GB m.2 SATA) and optionally replacing the WiFi/BT card with a Broadcom-based unit.
+- Small philips screwdriver and "spudger" for opening the chassis to replace the tiny stock SSD (need at least a 64GB m.2 SATA) and optionally replacing the WiFi/BT card with a Broadcom-based unit.
 The BCM94360NG is highly recommended.
 - Experience with MacOS
 - Experience with hackintoshes is preferable because this is even more niche than installing MacOS on a PC.
 - A USB mouse in case you have trouble with the trackpad at first

 ### Current Issues
->**Note**: coreboot 4.20 (5/15/2023 release) and higher is confirmed to cause issues with booting macOS on Chromebooks without taking specific steps.
+>**Note**: MrChromebox coreboot 4.20 (5/15/2023 release) and higher is confirmed to cause issues with booting macOS on Chromebooks without taking specific steps.
 There are several methods to work around this.
 See "4.
 Fixing CPU core (thread) definition and plugin-type" below
 - Often, with the Dell 7310, booting MacOS seems to hang after IGPU initialization or somewhere around BlueTooth verbose messages.
-The trick is to just swipe or tap the trackpad and it'll continue booting.
+The trick is to just swipe or tap the trackpad and it should continue booting.

 ## 1. Installation

-Here are the steps to go from chromeOS to macOS via OpenCore on your Chromebook.

 --------------------------------------------------------------------------------------------------------------------------------------------------------

 > **Warning** Pay _close_ attention to the Chromebook specific parts in the Dortania guide, specifically in `Booter -> Quirks` and the iGPU `boot-args`.

 > **Warning** Pay _very_ close attention to the following steps, if you miss **even one**, your Chromebook will lose some functionally and might not even boot.
+> **Warning** This is an advanced project.
+As such, there is no tech support and the authors of this document or documents linked are not responsible for damage to your device.

 --------------------------------------------------------------------------------------------------------------------------------------------------------